inambioinfo/snippets/TeamSKI/TeamPresentation.md

 #### Postdoc
 ##### Previous work
 2013: Postdoc in Bioinformatics at the University of Hamburg (Pro Exzellenzia Fellowship)
-01/2013: PhD in Structural Bioinformatics at the Center for Bioinformatics, University of Hamburg
+01/2013: PhD in Structural Bioinformatics at the University of Hamburg

 Developed software for target assessment based on active site analysis; collaborated with Merck and BioSolveIT;
 research stay at the Purdue University, IN, USA (2007/2008).